Why is it that Men’s hair often takes a backseat in the hair care marketing world?

 Let the confusion begin!
 There are literally TONS of styling products available so let's help narrow down the categories for you.

-If you're looking for extreme hold on short hair gel or a molding paste are two things to try.
+If you're looking for extreme hold on short hair gel or a moulding paste are two things to try.
 Gel will usually give you great hold but a shiny, crunchy finish.

 Pastes are available in shiny or matte finishes and hold well throughout the day without getting crunchy allowing for re-styling throughout the day, this is great for when you're wearing your hair more conservative for work and want to funk it up a bit for after hours.